Mac buying guide: How to pick the right computer

 How do I connect stuff?
 Like Apple’s other Macs, the Mac mini has Wi-Fi and Bluetooth.
-It also has USB 3.0 (four ports), Thunderbolt (one port), and an SDXC card slot.
+It also has four USB 3.0 ports, one Thunderbolt port, and an SDXC card slot.

 The Mac mini provides a FireWire 800 port for connecting external hard drives and other devices.
 It also has a gigabit ethernet port, in case you want to connect to a wired network.

 To connect a display, you can use the HDMI port or the Thunderbolt port.
-You might have to buy an adapter if your display doesn’t have HDMI or Mini DisplayPort (which connects to the Mac mini's Thunderbolt port).
-If you own a display with VGA and/or DVI output, you need either the Mini DisplayPort-to-VGA Adapter or the Mini DisplayPort-to-DVI Adapter, which each cost $29.
+You might have to buy an adapter if your display doesn’t have either HDMI or Mini DisplayPort (which connects to the Mac mini's Thunderbolt port).
+If you own a display with VGA and/or DVI output, you'll need either the Mini DisplayPort-to-VGA Adapter or the Mini DisplayPort-to-DVI Adapter, which each cost $29.

 Macworld’s buying advice: For new Mac users switching from a PC, the Mac mini is an excellent machine.
 It’s a great choice for shoppers on a budget, or for someone who wants a second computer in the home.
 It handles everyday usage well.
-If, however, you want to use a Mac as a production machine for video editing or some other task that requires processing power, consider an iMac.
+If, however, you want to use a Mac as a production machine for video editing or some other task that requires substantial processing power, consider an iMac.

-The 21.5-inch $1299 iMac has a 2.7GHz quad-core Core i5 processor and an Nvidia GeForce GT 640M graphics processor with 512MB of video memory.
-The 21.5-inch $1499 iMac includes a 2.9GHz quad-core Core i5 processor and an Nvidia GeForce GT 650M graphics processor with 512MB of video memory.
-The hard drives in the 21.5-inch iMac are 5400-rpm drives.
+The 21.5-inch $1299 iMac has a 2.7GHz quad-core Core i5 processor and Intel Iris Pro integrated graphics.
+The 21.5-inch $1499 iMac includes a 2.9GHz quad-core Core i5 processor and a discrete Nvidia GeForce GT 750M graphics processor with 1GB of video memory.
+The hard drives in the 21.5-inch iMac models are 5400-rpm drives.

-You can’t upgrade the 21.5-inch iMac after you buy it, so you might want to pay an extra $200 for a memory upgrade to 16GB.
-The $1499 iMac also offers a Fusion Drive upgrade for $250, and a 3.1GHz quad-core Core i7 upgrade for $200.
-(The $1299 version doesn’t have a Fusion Drive or processor upgrade.)
+You can’t upgrade the 21.5-inch iMac after you buy it, so consider paying an extra $200 at the outset for a memory upgrade to 16GB.
+The 21.5-inch iMac also offers a 1TB Fusion Drive upgrade for $200, a flash storage upgrade to 256GB for $200 or to 512GB for $500, and a 3.1GHz quad-core Core i7 processor upgrade for $200.
+The $1299 model doesn’t have a processor upgrade.

 The iMac does not have an optical drive.
 If you want to read or burn CDs and DVDs, you need to buy an external USB optical drive.